Acetonitrile: Applications

 Acetonitrile is used mainly as a solvent in the purification of butadiene in refineries.
 Specifically, acetonitrile is fed into the top of a distillation column filled with hydrocarbons including butadiene, and as the acetonitrile falls down through the column, it absorbs the butadiene which is then sent from the bottom of the tower to a second separating tower.
 Heat is then employed in the separating tower to separate the butadiene.

-In the laboratory, it is used as a medium-polarity solvent that is miscible with water and a range of organic solvents, but not saturated hydrocarbons.
-It has a convenient liquid range and a high dielectric constant of 38.8.
-With a dipole moment of 3.92 D, acetonitrile dissolves a wide range of ionic and nonpolar compounds and is useful as a mobile phase in HPLC and LC–MS.
+In the laboratory, it is used as a medium-polarity non-protic solvent that is miscible with water and a range of organic solvents, but not saturated hydrocarbons.
+It has a convenient range of temperatures at which it is a liquid, and dissolves a wide range of ionic and nonpolar compounds and is useful as a mobile phase in HPLC and LC–MS.

 It is widely used in battery applications because of its relatively high dielectric constant and ability to dissolve electrolytes.
-For similar reasons it is a popular solvent in cyclic voltammetry.
+For similar reasons, it is a popular solvent in cyclic voltammetry.

 Its ultraviolet transparency UV cutoff, low viscosity and low chemical reactivity make it a popular choice for high-performance liquid chromatography (HPLC).

 Acetonitrile plays a significant role as the dominant solvent used in oligonucleotide synthesis from nucleoside phosphoramidites.

 Industrially, it is used as a solvent for the manufacture of pharmaceuticals and photographic film.

 Organic synthesis

-Acetonitrile is a common two-carbon building block in organic synthesis of many useful chemicals, including acetamidine hydrochloride, thiamine, and α-napthaleneacetic acid.
+Acetonitrile is a common two-carbon building block in organic synthesis of many useful chemicals, including acetamidine hydrochloride, thiamine, and 1-naphthaleneacetic acid, along with more complex nitriles.
 Its reaction with cyanogen chloride affords malononitrile.

 As an electron pair donor

 Acetonitrile has a free electron pair at the nitrogen atom, which can form many transition metal nitrile complexes.
-Being weakly basic, it is an easily displaceable ligand.
 For example, bis(acetonitrile)palladium dichloride is prepared by heating a suspension of palladium chloride in acetonitrile: